Q&A: Will England’s National Food Strategy help tackle climate change?

 “The question is how quickly will those reforms really address the climate challenge…I think the jury’s out.
 Is it not as ambitious as it should be, from the point of view of what the land sector needs to do to achieve the UK national targets?
 I don’t know.
 It’s certainly a step in the right direction, but there’s probably an argument that it’s not ambitious enough.”

-The recommendations “seem to be almost sort of looking backwards rather than looking forward”, Prof Maggie Gill of the University of Aberdeen and chair of the Scottish Science Advisory Council, tells Carbon Brief.
+The recommendations “seem to be almost sort of looking backwards rather than looking forward”, Prof Maggie Gill of the University of Aberdeen, tells Carbon Brief.
 She adds:

 “Another thing that seems to be missing is that foresighting, where’s the world going to from other sectors…There’s going to be a transformation in farming…And it’s going to take years [for the recommendations in the report] to come to fruition by which time the world may have changed.”